christine-zhang1/cs180/proj4/index.md

 \end{pmatrix}
 $$

-We can create this matrix equation for all of the $(x_i, y_i)$ and corresponding $(x_i', y_i')$.
+We can create this matrix equation for all of the $$(x_i, y_i)$$ and corresponding $$(x_i', y_i')$$.
 We can then stack all of these equations together (in matrix form) to form an overconstrained system of equations that we can approximately solve using least squares.
 We get a length 8 vector as the solution, and we can then stack a 1 at the bottom and then reshape this into a 3x3 matrix.
 We call this matrix our homography `H`.

 ## Warp Images
 I used the following procedure to warp my images: